 At this rate, Kilimani is becoming a victim of its own success: Its main competitive advantages is eroding.
 Eventually, it will turn into a heavily congested concrete jungle, without its past allure.
 Upmarket residents will sooner or later start moving towards more spacious, less congested parts of the city.
 Later, office tenants will follow suite, and the devaluation of the area will become a matter of fact.

 Kilimani may always be in demand because of its location.
-With former leafy areas surrounding the CBD densifying rapidly, the upmarket areas of the future are likely to be in the current outskirts of Nairobi, though.
+With former leafy areas around the CBD densifying rapidly, new upmarket areas are likely to rise in the current outskirts of Nairobi, though.
 Well-planned developments like Tatu City may be an indicator of how the future upmarket areas of Nairobi will look.